Skip to content

 Stripe automatically handles soft decline codes indicating that 3DS is required by issuers.
 We also trigger 3DS when necessary, adhering to regulations such as the Strong Customer Authentication (SCA) mandated by the PSD2.
 Disabling Radar doesn’t prevent 3DS from being triggered in cases where it’s necessary.

-Stripe provides three default disabled rules you can enable to dynamically request 3DS when using Radar with Payment Intents or Setup Intents:
+Stripe supports three legacy built-in rules to request 3DS when using Radar with Payment Intents or Setup Intents:

-Request 3D Secure if 3D Secure is required for card
+1. Request 3D Secure if 3D Secure is recommended for card Deprecated

-Request 3D Secure if 3D Secure is supported for card
+2. Request 3D Secure if 3D Secure is supported for card Deprecated

-Request 3D Secure if 3D Secure is recommended for card
+3. Request 3D Secure if 3D Secure is required for card Deprecated

 Requesting 3DS doesn’t necessarily mean the issuer actually performs 3DS.
 For more details about possible outcomes, refer to the 3D Secure documentation.